There are many ways you can help keep Missouri streams healthy and beautiful. Here are just a few:

 Trees growing along streams provide many benefits for humans, wildlife, fish, and the stream itself.
 Whether you are interested in reducing erosion and sedimentation, providing wildlife and fish habitat, or the occasional harvest of timber, allowing trees to grow near streams has many benefits.

-As a Stream Team, you are eligible to receive trees for your stream projects at no charge through the Missouri Department of Conservation State Nursery.
-Orders are accepted November 1 - April 15 each year.
+Registered Stream Team members are eligible to receive trees for stream projects at no charge through the Missouri Department of Conservation’s George O. White State Nursery.
+Orders are accepted September 1 - April 15 each year.

 If your adopted stream could benefit from some tree planting, here is what you need to do: